rturcotte861/GettingCleaningData_Project/README.md

 One of the most exciting areas in all of data science right now is wearable computing - see for example this article .
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained:

-# Code Book

 for GettingCleaningData_Project

-The file describes the meaning of each column in the tidy data set: "TidyData_Step5.txt".

-## The structure is as follow:
-### [column position] Variable name

 ## Summary
 The data set "TidyData_Step5.txt" is derived from an experimental dataset in which the sensor signals from an accelerometer and gyroscope from a smartphone (Samsung Galaxy S II) was recorded while participant were performing specific activities.
 More information on the original dataset can be found here: "http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones".
 This modified data contains the average of the mean and the average of the standard deviation of several parameters (described below) for each subject and each activity.
 For a detailed description of how the orignal data was modified, please refer to the README.md file.